kgar/ng-validation-framework/to-do.md

 # To Do 📃
+- Figure out how to make group validation cleaner.
+  - Create a helper that takes whatever is needed and abstracts this part away.
+  - Should the helper go in the validation service, or should it be its own thing?
 - Make a shared component with its own formgroup
   - Add a form model
   - Add a form service and compose validation